-Prime Sponsor, Committee on Human Services, Mental Health & Housing: Concerning behavioral health integration in primary care.
+SSB 5779 Prime Sponsor, Committee on Human Services, Mental Health & Housing: Concerning behavioral health integration in primary care.
 Reported by Committee on Appropriations

-SECTION.
-"NEW Sec.
-1. Health transformation Washington in state requires a multifaceted approach implement sustainable solutions for the integration of behavioral and physical health.
+"NEW SECTION.
+Sec.
+328. Health transformation in Washington state requires a multifaceted approach to implement sustainable solutions for the integration of behavioral and physical health.
 Effective integration requires a holistic approach and cannot be limited to one strategy or model.
 Bidirectional integration of primary care and behavioral health is a foundational strategy to reduce health disparities and provide better care coordination for patients regardless of where they choose to receive care.